Join Us Upholding Conservative Principles

 · If this passes, the propositions 2 and 5 on the ballot would pass with 55% approval, not 2/3.

-Prop 5: Allows Local Bonds for Affordable Housing and Public Infrastructure
+Prop 5: Allows Local Bonds for Affordable Housing and Public Infrastructure with 55% Voter Approval.

 (Cal Matters).
 Local bonds are paid through property taxes.